saikrishnachowdary347-hash/saikrishnachowdary347-hash/README.md

 - 📫 How to reach me **saikrishnachowdary347@gmail.com**

-- ⚡ Fun fact **🔧 I automate things that people don’t even realize can be automated.**
+- ⚡  **🔧 I automate things that people don’t even realize can be automated.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">